The School of Computing Science provides generous support to thesis based PhD and MSc students. Minimum funding levels are as follows:

 - MSc - $21,000 per year for two years

 The PhD minimum funding policy can be viewed here.
 Financial commitments are made on an individual basis and the terms of funding support will be set out in the offer or admission letter that students receive.

 Students must make satisfactory progress in their programs to maintain their eligibility for funding.

 Professional Master's students are not funded by the School.
 Students should arrange their own financial resources for both living and educational expenses.

 Financial support provided to funded graduate students comes from a combination of sources that include, but are not limited to:

 Research Assistantships (RA) and Teaching Assistantships (TA)

 TAs are assigned to computer science courses.
 TAs for these courses are expected to perform duties such as grading, supervising labs, and/or giving tutorials.
 The amount of pay depends on the number of base units (BUs) assigned.
-TA requirements are annouced to graduate students each term, and interested students are to complete an online TA application during the application period.
+TA requirements are announced to graduate students each term, and interested students are to complete an online TA application during the application period.
+For more information about TA Employment, please click here.
 Questions regarding TA applications should be directed to email@example.com.

-The following are used by the department to meet funding minimums by an internal nomination process.
-A student is eligible to receive only one SFU GF or CS GF per academic year.
+The following Graduate Fellowships are used by the department to meet funding minimums by an internal nomination process.
+Graduate Fellowship is allocated to PhD students only.
+Please review the Milestones Requirement to maintain eligibility.

 SFU Graduate Fellowships (SFU-GF)